Daily Intelligencer Politics Chat: Fiasco in Finland

 Jon: Let me pull back and offer this observation.
 I’ve been on this trail since 2016.
 A whole lot of things have happened since then that, if you predicted them before, would have come off as paranoid.
 If you predicted in January 2017 that Trump would defy every adviser to have a meeting with Putin, without any staff, and then afterward say he believes Putin over U.S. intelligence, praises Putin’s insane offer, etc., nobody would have believed it.

-Eric: Trump is certainly, oddly deferential to/admiring of a wide variety of foreign autocrats, and his ethnonationalist/anti-Enlightenment worldview is genuinely more compatible with Putinism than Europe’s dominant, liberal ideology.
+Eric: Trump is certainly, oddly deferential to or admiring of a wide variety of foreign autocrats, and his ethnonationalist, anti-Enlightenment worldview is genuinely more compatible with Putinism than Europe’s dominant, liberal ideology.

 Ezekiel: And he likes autocracy and wishes he could be an autocrat (at an even deeper level than the average POTUS).